 Tweedmouth parish church occupies a site used for worship going right back in Celtic history, and is likely to have been a site where some of the most famous Celtic saints prayed and shared the story of Jesus.
-Today we worship together each Sunday, starting with refreshments and a chance to meet from 9.45, with our main service starting at 10.15am lasting around an hour.
+Today we worship together each Sunday, with our main service starting at 10.00am lasting around an hour and followed by refreshments.
 We use screens to project the service rather than handling books.
-Services are both Holy Communion and Morning Worship alternating weeks.
-When we can, we sing a range of traditional and contemporary songs and during the pandemic period we have been sharing new music and song with video.
+Services alternate each week between Holy Communion and Morning Worship.
+We sing a range of traditional and contemporary songs sharing new music and song often with video.

 The parish of Tweedmouth: St Bartholomew is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(PSO).
 The Diocese of Newcastle’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advises our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.